ReesMorrison/NetlifyBlogThemes/content/post/2021-04-08-silencedonne/SilenceDonne.md

 John Donne’s classic takes up death, the perpetual silence, and how anyone’s death diminishes each of us.
 The metaphor of the slow sounding of a bell, punctuated by the silence between each peal, conveys the end that awaits all of us.

 To consider subthemes of Silence that do not associate closely with this poem or the other three genre of art, read [additional subthemese](https://themesfromart.com/post/2021-03-14-chanceadditional/chanceaddl/).
-For more about  Themes from Art, read [this article](http://bit.ly/3sRXopI).
+Read this for more about [Themes from Art](http://bit.ly/3sRXopI).